carlosvega/httpDissector/README.md

 ### Problems to solve

- - Multicore version
+ - Multicore version => Solved thanks to Paula's feeder !
- - Take account of retransmissions and lost packets to ensure that there are no wrong matches.
+ - Take account of retransmissions and lost packets to ensure that there are no wrong matches. => Solved thanks to the option --noRtx

-### To do

- - Concurrent version
- - Fix problems with retransmissions

 I got to lunch, see you later.